 When General Garner's assessment team entered Dahuk to "check the streets and rubble, electricity, schools, police, hospitals, sanitation, food, and [the situation for] refugee reception," it determined that a lot of work had to be done to rebuild the city.
 With the refugees anxious to return and with many trying to do so, the first concern was safety.
 Two days later, on 22 May, Garner sent a larger contingent into Dahuk to begin the various tasks of restoring the basic facilities.
 Shortly after arrival, an engineer sergeant about to clear some rubble in one of the housing areas saw something suspicious and dismounted his earthmover to investigate.
 He found that the rubble had been booby-trapped.
-The MPs arrived to cordon off the area, and the EOD teams began to clear the booby traps.37
+The MPs arrived to cordon off the area, and the EOD teams began to clear the booby traps.

 Other concerns were quickly addressed.
 With no electricity in the city, Colonel Winsor sent two Army power plant specialists to Dahuk.
 The Iraqi government did not want the coalition to get all of the credit for rebuilding Dahuk and sent Iraqi civilians to Dahuk to help the effort.
 Iraqi technicians familiar with the city's electrical system joined Winsor's engineers to turn the power on.
-Other Iraqis worked with the military engineers to get the city's water system operating.38
+Other Iraqis worked with the military engineers to get the city's water system operating.

 As the largest population center in northern Iraq, Dahuk had the most developed medical facilities in the region.
 The assessment team found that the city's hospital and four clinics had been looted and some medical equipment had been stolen or damaged.
 Medical personnel from several NGOs and a French field hospital, which had recently arrived, went to Dahuk to restore these facilities and make them operational.
-Within a few weeks the hospital had a bed capacity for four hundred patients, most of the medical equipment was repaired or replaced, and both the hospital and the clinics were restocked with medical supplies.39 from the mountains, which reduced the coalition and NGO medical personnel's work load and was illustrative of General Shalikashvili's guidance of helping the people help themselves.40
+Within a few weeks the hospital had a bed capacity for four hundred patients, most of the medical equipment was repaired or replaced, and both the hospital and the clinics were restocked with medical supplies.

 When Kurdish and Iraqi doctors joined the ongoing effort, their participation caused some tension among the coalition medical personnel.
 General Garner felt that the Iraqi doctors made the work harder than it needed to be.
+Soon the Dahuk hospital was receiving and treating large numbers of patients as the refugees returned from the mountains, which reduced the coalition and NGO medical personnel's work load and was illustrative of General Shalikashvili's guidance of helping the people help themselves.

-Soon the Dahuk hospital was receiving and treating large numbers of patients as the refugees returned side Dahuk began counting an average of seven thousand refugees returning each day, with a high of thirteen thousand in one 24-hour period.
-General Campbell's CA personnel, at their best in an urban environment, helped manage and integrate the work of the coalition and NGOs with the needs of the refugees.41
+Garner estimated that around twenty-five thousand people were residing in Dahuk when the coalition arrived, many hardy refugees who had returned home early.
+With the coalition securing the area around the city and operating within, the process quickly accelerated.
+Military checkpoints outside Dahuk began counting an average of seven thousand refugees returning each day, with a high of thirteen thousand in one 24-hour period.
+General Campbell's CA personnel, at their best in an urban environment, helped manage and integrate the work of the coalition and NGOs with the needs of the refugees.